carbon-language/carbon-lang/llvm/docs/CommandGuide/llc.rst

  *fast*

-  Fast register allcator.
+  Fast register allocator.
 It is default for unoptimized code.

  *greedy*

-  Greedy register allcator.
+  Greedy register allocator.
 It is default for optimized code.

  *pbqp*